 |Estimated Loan Fees||$1,560||$1,170||$780||$390|

 |Total Living Expenses and Fees||$40,950||$32,487||$21,652||$10,618|

-Full Breakdown of 4-year Private Institution Costs
+Full Breakdown of 4-year Public Institution Costs

-The University of Washington is a popular 4-year private institution, and they released their estimated student budget for 2021 to 2022 9-month academic year (October thru June).
+The University of Washington is a popular 4-year public institution, and they released their estimated student budget for 2021 to 2022 9-month academic year (October thru June).
 This includes everything such as living expenses, books, tuition, and rent.
 These numbers give a snapshot of what a student’s cost of living is, and tuition is, broken down by each category.

 |Budget Items||Living with Parents/Relative||Living on/off campus||Students with dependents|